 Disney Genie+ is similar to many theme park cut-the-line services and is the successor to Disneyland’s FASTPASS and MaxPass digital queuing system.
 Unlike Disney Genie and the previous paper FASTPASS, it isn’t free.

-With Genie+, guests pre-book ride reservation time windows on their smartphone throughout the day.
-(Disney says guests can make these reservations one at a time, but that may not be entirely accurate – more on that below.)
+With Genie+, guests pre-book 1 hour long ride reservation time windows on their smartphone throughout the day.
+(Disney says guests can make these reservations one at a time, but that is not entirely accurate – more on that below.)
 When each time window opens, they can return to a ride and access it through an express queue with reduced waits.

 This express queue at Disneyland will be known as Lightning Lane.
 The Lightning Lane is simply the new name for what we all knew as the FASTPASS line.